reshmabidikar/reshmabidikar.github.io/2019/10/jax-rs-vs-spring-rest.md

 ## What is REST?

 [REST](https://learnjava.co.in/what-is-rest-api/) stands for Representational State Transfer.
 It is an architectural style that can be used for web services.
 A REST server exposes functionality as REST endpoints which are simply URLs.
 A REST client simply uses the services exposed by the REST server by accessing the corresponding URL.

-\[table id=27 /\]

 ## What is JAX-RS

 JAX-RS stands for Java API for RESTful Web Services (JAX-RS).
 It is the standard Java API for developing RESTful web services.
 The latest version of JAX-RS is JAX-RS 2.0.
 It is part of Java EE 7, so it does not need to be included separately.
 It is just a specification, it does not provide an implementation.
 Jersey is the reference implementation of JAX-RS specification.
 There are other implementations of JAX-RS like RESTEasy, etc

 ## What is Spring REST